Skip to content

 Concrete behaviours of the platform, not feature checkboxes.
 Each capability is exposed in the product and traceable to an operational outcome.

-Permit and safety enforcement
+Permit + safety enforcement

 Outcomes